Last month, Knox College Choir had their first full concert with the new choir director, Dr. Bram Wayman! Wel...

 I've never studied a second language, but I plan to study one at Knox.
 Do I need to take an exam?

-No. Tell your advisor of your plans when you meet at orientation.
+No. Tell your advisor of your plans when you meet in July.

 I have AP credit for a second language.
 Do I need to take a placement exam?